-- 1. This specification is intended to be used for pervious bituminous asphalt pavement along a shared use path. - 2.
+- 1. This specification is intended to be used for Pervious bituminous asphalt pavement in parking lots. - 2.
 The work of this Section includes subgrade preparation, installation of the underlying Pervious media beds, and Pervious asphalt mix design, production, and installation.
 Pervious media beds refer to the material layers underlying the Pervious asphalt pavement.
 Pervious asphalt pavement refers to the compacted mix of modified asphalt, aggregate, and additives. - 3.
-The primary requirements for the specifications of the mix are performance grade (PG) asphalt binder, binder content, binder draindown, aggregate gradation, air void content, retained tensile strength (TSR).
+The primary requirements for the specifications of the mix are performance grade (PG) asphalt binder, binder content, binder draindown, aggregate gradation, air void content, retained tensile strength (TSR). - 4.
+The work of this Section also includes pavement-marking paint.